orangejuice/blog/data/activity/movie-盗火者-中国教育改革调查-2013/record.en.md

 ---
-title: "The Fire Thief: A Investigation of China's Education Reform"
+title: "The Fire Thief: An Investigation into China's Educational Reform"
-slug: the-fire-thief-a-investigation-of-chinas-education-reform
 category: movie
 status: todo
 rating: 0